 If you call yourself a beer aficionado, you mustn’t miss out on Oktoberfest – the biggest beer festival in the world.
 Celebrated in Munich every year for 16-18 days, Oktoberfest marks the marriage ceremony of Prince Ludwig and Princess Therese, which was held on October 12, 1810.

 The massive event takes place at the Theresienwiese grounds, named after the princess; locals call it Wies.
 Around 7 million people flock to Munich during Oktoberfest every year to experience its infamous Bavarian culture.
-If you wish to attend this crazy festival this year or the next year, or anytime in your life, then you must know what makes Oktoberfest the biggest beer party of the year.
+If you wish to attend this crazy festival in Germany this year or the next year, or anytime in your life, then you must know what makes Oktoberfest the biggest beer party of the year.

 10 amazing reasons to attend Oktoberfest

 1. Indulge in the grand affair of beers at unbelievable price

 You just can’t miss out on the grandest beer festival, especially when it is available at jaw-dropping prices.
 So this Oktoberfest discovers Germany like never before as the package price starts at Rs.
 36,000 per person.
 Your 4 nights and 5 days trip to Munich, Germany will include accommodation, breakfast, sightseeing and transfers as per itinerary.
 Book your package before August 25, 2017, and get ready to indulge in the frothy ales for fascinating tales.